rg-3/tenv.rb/README.md

 __<a id='commands-archive-a-timeline'>Archive a timeline</a>__

 The `archive-timeline` command lets you archive a user's timeline of tweets.
-This command can be especially useful in enabling data analysis because it lets you explore a timeline of tweets as an array of Hash objects.
 Like other twenv.rb commands, this command sleeps and resumes when rate limited by Twitter.

-This command supports filtering what tweets to archive, try `archive-timeline --help` to see what options are available.
+`archive-timeline` supports filtering what tweets to archive, try `archive-timeline --help` to see what options are available.
 By default a timeline is saved as a JSON file.

 The following is an example that finds the most liked tweet in the last 500 tweets made by Yukihiro "Matz" Matsumoto: